Donald Trump just accidentally revealed something very important about how he views the media

 But, that's not (really) the point here.
 The point can be summed up in these two words from Trump: "negative (Fake)."

 To Trump, those words mean the same thing.
 Negative news coverage is fake news.
-Fake news is is negative news coverage.
+Fake news is negative news coverage.

 This is, of course, not true.
 Negative news coverage -- or, seen more accurately through the Trump lens, media coverage that he feels is not sufficiently favorable to him -- is not, by definition, fake.
 Fake news is made-up news.
 It's not based in traditional reporting values like facts and sourcing.
 It's not "news" at all.